Swords in rock

 Hafrsfjord and Møllebukta

 Hafrsfjord is located in both Stavanger and Sola municipalities.
-The fjord is around 9 kilometres long, and is a so-called threshold fjord.
-It has four thresholds, and is deepest by the end of the fjord, which is only 3,5 metres deep.
-This means that deep running boats cannot sail into the Hafrsfjord.
-You can cross the fjord in north over the Hafrsfjord bridge, or you must drive around.
-If you arrive by plane to Stavanger International Airport, Sola, you often fly over the Hafrsfjord before landing.
+The fjord is around 9 kilometres long and is a so-called threshold fjord.
+It has four thresholds and is deepest by the end of the fjord, which is only 3,5 metres deep.
+This means that deep-running boats cannot sail into the Hafrsfjord.
+You can cross the fjord in the north over the Hafrsfjord bridge, or you must drive around.
+If you arrive by plane at Stavanger International Airport, Sola, you often fly over the Hafrsfjord before landing.
 It is believed to have lived people here in this area long before the battle in 872.
 A petroglyph site has been found stemming from the Bronze Age, around 1800-500 BC. at Fluberget in Hestnes, and they have also discovered some bronze lurs in Revheimsmyra just nearby.
 The entire area around Hafrsfjord is rich in prehistoric artefacts.

 Hafrsjord is a popular recreational area all year round.
 There is a lovely bike route and walking path along the fjord.
 During summer, Møllebukta in Hafrsfjord is a warm and cosy bathing area for the entire family.
 A large area of grass lawns, natural soil and beach.
 A stream from the lake Store Stokkavatn runs through the bathing area.
 A new and large parking place with access from Regimentveien was inaugurated in the Autumn 2020.
 There is a designated area for sailing boards.
 The popular hiking area Sørmarka is found not far away.